FAQ - Frequently Asked Questions

 The prerequisites required vary by program.
 Common courses include General Biology, General Chemistry, Organic Chemistry, Biochemistry, Statistics, Physics, Anatomy & Physiology (for science majors-not Nursing or Kinesiology) Student's should visit the admission’s website of the particular school for a complete list.
 Additional information regarding prerequisites can be found by visiting your specific pre-health interest page at www.uta.edu/pre-health.

-What courses at Community College/Dual Credit/AP are accepted?
+Can prerequisite courses be taken at Community College/Dual Credit?
 Are they viewed differently than courses taken at the University level?

 But don’t I need an Associate’s Degree before I can complete my Bachelor’s?